schebz/MouseWont/README.md

 ### Surprising Findings

-Contrary-to-expectations, TypeScript outperforms C++ in most algorithms except the Ornstein-Uhlenbeck process.
+Contrary to expectations, TypeScript outperforms C++ in most algorithms except the Ornstein-Uhlenbeck process.
 This is likely due to:

-- Overhead of crossing the JavaScript/C++ boundary through Node.js addons
+- Overhead of crossing the JavaScript /C++ boundary through Node.js addons
-- V8's Just-In-Time compilation optimizing the TypeScript code very effectively
+- V8's Just-In-Time compilation optimises the TypeScript code very effectively
 - Data copying between JavaScript and C++ creates additional overhead

 The Ornstein-Uhlenbeck process is the only algorithm where C++ implementation outperforms TypeScript (1.68x faster), suggesting stochastic processes benefit most from C++ optimisation.